A Quiet Night In: Legacy

 "A Quiet Night In" was submitted to the British Academy of Film and Television Arts (BAFTA), but was not nominated for a 2015 BAFTA award.
 In an interview with Digital Spy, Shearsmith said that this surprised him, saying "I was upset, I did think it was a shame that it's not been recognised.
 You want people to have seen it and to have recognised the work, and innovation, but I think people are doing that.
 I get told that every day on Twitter, or in meetings."
 A number of journalists expressed surprise that Inside No. 9 had received no BAFTA nominations, with Julia Raeside, of The Guardian, describing "A Quiet Night In" as "one of the most inspired pieces of mute theatre I've seen on television".

 In 2015, Shearsmith said that he and Pemberton had no intention to write any further silent episodes, as they would not want viewers to think they had run out of ideas, while Pemberton separately said that the pair had no desire to do what would be an inferior version of "A Quiet Night In".
 "Cold Comfort", the fourth episode of the second series of Inside No. 9, was compared to "A Quiet Night In" by Pemberton, Shearsmith and some critics.
 "Cold Comfort" was also filmed an experimental style, with most of the episode shot from fixed cameras and displayed on a split screen.
 Despite this—with its focus on listening and the fact that it was mostly static—"Cold Comfort" could, for Pemberton, be seen as the "polar opposite" of "A Quiet Night In".

 In June 2016, there was a screening of "A Quiet Night In" at Arnolfini as part of Bristol's Slapstick Festival.
 The one-off event, entitled "A Quiet Night In with Reece & Steve", also featured Pemberton and Shearsmith discussing the episode on-stage with Robin Ince, followed by a question and answer session with the writers.
 In an interview with Craig Jones of the Bristol Post, Shearsmith said that he was "very excited to come to Bristol", and that he and Pemberton had been wanting to be involved with Slapstick Festival for some time.
 He said that "It is a lovely thing to be part of and it is great to see how respected slapstick still remains."

+The episode was said to be re-ran following supposed technical issues during the air of the live episode "Dead Line".
+During the re-run episode, however, a ghost appears and the video feed begins to glitch.
+The episode returns at the end of the live episode, this time a clip of Pemberton and Shearsmith's characters dying is played on loop at increasing speed.